Casa La Noria

 Casa La Noria, one of the original Villas, is constructed all on one level.
 It looks out to sea as well as having stunning mountain views.
 It offers luxury, peace and quiet yet is only 5 minutes from the blue flag beaches.

 The Villa has its own private pool and benefits from the use of a tennis court and a larger communal pool.
-There are plenty of terraces for dining al fresco, ideal for families and mature couples.
+There are plenty of terraces for dining al fresco, ideal for families and couples.
 The spacious 4 bedrooms consist of two furnished with kingsized beds, and two with twin beds.
 The twin beds can also be adapted to king sized beds to suit individual preference.
-A cot is also available on request.
+A cot is available on request.

-Horse riding, golf courses, bowling, windsurfing, kitesurfing, sailing are 5 minutes drive away.
+Horse riding, hiking, golf courses, bowling, windsurfing, kitesurfing, sailing are 5 minutes drive away.
 Vera waterpark is 20 minutes and go-karting 15 minutes away.
 Bicycles are available for hire.
 Mountain walks in the nearby foothills.
 There are many excellent chiringuitos, a variety of restaurants and there is a vibrant night life suiting all ages.
 The villa also has easy access to the local markets of Mojacar, Garrucha and Vera (markets operate on different days of the week).
 Less than ten minutes drive away is the picturesque hilltop village of Mojacar retaining all its tradition.
 The fishing town of Garrucha with its bustling port and superb fish restaurants is only a 15 minutes drive.

 The national park of Cabo de Gata is a 30 minutes drive away and well worth a visit, also the famous 'spaghetti western' film settings in Tabernas.
 City of Almeria is an less than an hours drive, along with the magnificent cultural city of Granada and the superb ski slopes of Sierra Nevada which is a little more than 2 hours drive